Information Elicitation for Bayesian Auctions: Information Elicitation Mechanisms with Efficient Communication

-Below we show how to revise our crowdsourced Bayesian mechanisms to query the players, using mechanism $\cM_{CSUD}$ as an example and for bounded distributions.
+Below we show how to revise our information elicitation mechanisms to query the players, using mechanism $\cM_{IEUD}$ as an example and for bounded distributions.
 The mechanism now has a parameter $\epsilon>0$, which affects its approximation ratio.

 \begin{itemize} \item In Step \ref{step1}, given $\epsilon>0$, let $k = \lceil \log_{1+\epsilon}H\rceil$ and $\nu=(\nu_{0}, \nu_{1},\dots, \nu_{k-1}, \nu_{k})=(1,(1+\epsilon), (1+\epsilon)^{2}, \dots, (1+\epsilon)^{k-1}, H).$